-Following on from the success of the first three rounds of the UK Research Partnership Investment Fund (UKRPIF), HEFCE is inviting proposals from UK universities for large-scale projects (minimum £10 million from UKRPIF) that can attract twice as much funding from private sources (businesses, charities, individual donations).
+Following on from the success of the first three rounds of the UK Research Partnership Investment Fund (UKRPIF), HEFCE invited further submissions from UK universities for large-scale projects (minimum £10 million from UKRPIF) that can attract twice as much funding from private sources (businesses, charities, individual donations).

 The fund has four main objectives.
 These are to:

 The fund supports large-scale projects that can also attract private investment.

-In rounds one to three, so far we have allocated over £350 million to 26 projects, attracting at least £989 million of investment from business and charities.
-The remaining successful projects from round three will be announced shortly.
+In rounds one to three, we have allocated over £400 million to 27 projects, attracting over £1 billion of investment from business and charities.

 We will allocate a further £100 million in round four to successful projects.